erigontech/diagnostics/README.md

 ![sync_stage](/_images/peer_details.png)

 ### Snapshots data
-  This table provides detailed information about the progress, download status, estimated time, and resource allocation for "Snapshots" parts
+  This table provides detailed information about the progress, download status, estimated time, and resource allocation for "Snapshots" stages

- - **Part**: Part Name - This represents the name or identifier of the part.
+ - **Part**: stage Name - This represents the name or identifier of the stage.
 - **Progress**: Download Percentage - This indicates the downloading progress as a percentage.
 - **Downloaded**: Downloaded Data - This shows the amount of data that has been downloaded.
-- **Total**: Total Data Size - The overall size of data for this specific part.
+- **Total**: Total Data Size - The overall size of data for this specific stage.
-- **Time Left**: Estimated Time Remaining - This represents the estimated time remaining for this part to complete.
+- **Time Left**: Estimated Time Remaining - This represents the estimated time remaining for this stage to complete.
-- **Total Time**: Total Elapsed Time - The total time duration during which this part has been downloading.
+- **Total Time**: Total Elapsed Time - The total time duration during which this stage has been downloading.
-- **Download Rate**: Current Download Speed - The current download speed for this part.
+- **Download Rate**: Current Download Speed - The current download speed for this stage.
-- **Upload Rate**: Current Upload Speed - The current upload speed for this part.
+- **Upload Rate**: Current Upload Speed - The current upload speed for this stage.
-- **Peers**: Peer Count - The number of peers or network nodes involved in this part of the task.
+- **Peers**: Peer Count - The number of peers or network nodes involved in this stage of the task.
-- **Files**: Number of Files - The total number of files associated with this part.
+- **Files**: Number of Files - The total number of files associated with this stage.
-- **Connections**: Network Connections - The total number of network connections established for this part.
+- **Connections**: Network Connections - The total number of network connections established for this stage.
-- **Alloc**: Allocated Resources - The amount of resources allocated for this part.
+- **Alloc**: Allocated Resources - The amount of resources allocated for this stage.
-- **Sys**: System Resource Usage - The system's resource usage for this part.
+- **Sys**: System Resource Usage - The system's resource usage for this stage.

 Background change it's color as soon as part downloaded
 ![snapshot](/_images/snapshot_sync.png)